dfsp-spirit/pcx/README.md

     # read an indexed PCX image with a 256 colors palette from file at filepath:
     pcx = pcx::read.pcx(filepath);

+    # print information from the PCX header
+    pcx;

     # show the image
     image(pcx$colors);